by Jakob Greenfeld

 "There are tremendous opportunities to be found by sorting through dead, expired, or abandoned projects.
 Maybe the creator got bored?
 Maybe they moved onto bigger and better things?
 Perhaps they were great at building and bad at selling?" - Chris Bakke

-This is useful, for example, if you're just interested in, say, web apps.
+This is useful, for example, if you're interested in purchasing projects for SEO purposes.

-Do I need programming skills to use the Product Explorer effectively?
+Do I need programming skills to use the Product Explorer data effectively?

-No. All data is made available through Airtable and thus it's easy to create, for example, custom filters.
+No. All data is made available through a simple and thus it's easy to create, for example, custom filters.

 Is the data always up-to-date?

 No, all data is cached.
 Product Explorer is a research tool, not a monitoring tool.
-For most use-cases it won't make a big difference if, for example, a Chrome extension has 271 or 273 reviews.
+For most use-cases it won't make a big difference if, for example, a launch now has 172 or 181 upvotres.
 However, if you have a particularly time-sensitive use-case, Product Explorer is probably not the right tool for you.

 How often is the data updated?